 Abstract

-The solid Li ion conductor Li7La3Zr2O12 (LLZO) and its derivatives are promising oxide electrolytes for all-solid-state batteries (ASBs).
+The solid Li ion conductor Li7La3Zr2O12 (LLZO) and its derivatives are promising oxide electrolytes for all-solid-state batteries (ASB).
 When doped with supervalent cations such as aluminum or tantalum, reasonably high ionic conductivities can be reached to make it an attractive choice for ASB fabrication.
 In this work, the structure of tetragonal LLZO, cubic Al substituted LLZO (AL-LLZO), and Ta substituted LLZO (Ta-LLZO), has been investigated using x-ray diffraction (PXRD) and neutron diffraction (ND).
-Using a specially developed synthesis and handling route to avoid water contamination, it was possible for the first time to determine the Li self-diffusion constant for the cubic LLZO compounds via quasi-elastic neutron scattering (QENS) experiments.
-The results were then compared to activations energies measured via high-temperature impedance measurements (HT-EIS) to correlate the determined self-diffusion coefficients with the ionic conductivity of the materials.
+Using a specially developed synthesis and handling route to avoid water contamination, we unambiguously determine the Li self-diffusion constant for the cubic LLZO compounds via quasi-elastic neutron scattering (QENS) experiments.
+The results were then compared to activation energies measured via high-temperature impedance measurements (HT-EIS) to correlate the determined self-diffusion coefficients with the ionic conductivity of the materials.

 1. Introduction